Bigboss0912/Iron_Toddlers-BACS487/README.md

 6. Inside the extracted file should be a .gba file of the same or similar name, that is the ROM and what you will use for the application
 --------------------------------------------------------------------------------------------------
 Sharing Randomization Seed with a friend (optional):
- - If you and a friend would like to randomize the game to get the same results, follow these steps.
+ - If you and a friend would like to randomize the game to get the same results, follow these steps:
  1. Boot up he application.
  2. Hit "Open ROM File" on the left
  3. Find and select your CLEAN ROM.